Back to E-commerce Dictionary

 Common Mistakes with PIM Business Case Development

-• Treating the business case as a one-time document rather than a living strategy that evolves with business needs and demonstrates continuous value.
+• Treating the business case as a static document instead of a plan that grows.
+A good strategy evolves with the business to show ongoing value.

 Tips for PIM Business Case Development